-Whenever any reset is initiated (whether from an external signal or from an internal system), the RESET pin is driven low for about 34 bus cycles.
-The reset circuitry decodes the cause of reset and records it by setting a corresponding bit in the system reset status register (SRS).
+Whenever any reset is initiated (whether from an external signal or from an internal system), the reset pin is driven low for approximately 34 bus cycles.
+The reset circuitry decodes the cause of reset and records it by setting a corresponding bit in the system control reset status register (SRS).